 Standing in Parque de los Periodistas, my first Bogota tour guide told me, “The biggest danger you’ll face in Bogota is the traffic.”
 Sure enough, the city is chaotic with cars weaving in and out of lanes and pedestrians never have the right of way.
 I wasn’t 100% convinced that traffic would be my only worry, but hearing him say that put my mind at ease.
-I was worried about Bogota Colombia safety, but now I was reassured.
+I was worried about Bogota Colombia safety, but for a moment I was reassured.

 I’m not normally a nervous traveler, but Bogota has a dangerous image, even if the country’s violent history is (for the most part) behind them.
 I lived through Guatemala City’s notoriously dangerous Zona 3 and Mexico City’s “unsafe” metro.
 How different could Bogota safety be?

-What do the locals say?
-Is Bogota Safe?
+The Locals’ Persepective: Is Bogota Safe?
 YES!

 The vast majority of locals want to change perceptions about Bogota and do a great job of it.
 I was welcomed by Uber drivers, tour guides, hotel staff, and random locals in restaurants or on the streets.
 Everyone is proud of what Colombia has to offer in tourism and wants to make sure you love their country as much as they do.
 Within 24 hours, I really liked Bogota.
 Within 5 days, I loved it.

 But many of the people I talked to were in the tourism industry.
 Of course they’re going to say Bogota is safe: their livelihood depends on it.
 The real question is whether or not Bogota is safe, from an unbiased opinion.